Dick Clark: Business ventures

-In 1965, Clark branched out from hosting, producing Where The Action Is, an afternoon television program shot at different locations every week featuring house band Paul Revere and the Raiders.
-In 1973, Clark began producing the highly-successful American Music Awards.
+In 1965, Clark branched out from hosting, producing Where the Action Is, an afternoon television program shot at different locations every week featuring house band Paul Revere and the Raiders.
+In 1973, Clark began producing the highly successful American Music Awards.
 In 1987, Dick Clark Productions went public.
 Clark remained active in television and movie production into the 1990s.

-Clark had a stake in a chain of music-themed restaurants licensed under the names "Dick Clark's American Bandstand Grill", "Dick Clark's AB Grill", "Dick Clark's Bandstand — Food, Spirits & Fun" and "Dick Clark's AB Diner".
-There are currently two airport locations in Newark, New Jersey and Phoenix, Arizona, one location in the Molly Pitcher travel plaza on the New Jersey Turnpike in Cranbury, New Jersey, and one location at "Dick Clark's American Bandstand Theater" in Branson, Missouri.
+Clark had a stake in a chain of music-themed restaurants licensed under the names "Dick Clark's American Bandstand Grill", "Dick Clark's AB Grill", "Dick Clark's Bandstand – Food, Spirits & Fun" and "Dick Clark's AB Diner".
+There are currently two airport locations in Newark, New Jersey and Phoenix, Arizona; one location in the Molly Pitcher travel plaza on the New Jersey Turnpike in Cranbury, New Jersey; and one location at "Dick Clark's American Bandstand Theater" in Branson, Missouri.
 Until recently, Salt Lake City, Utah had an airport location.
+Other restaurants that have closed were located in King of Prussia (Pennsylvania); Miami; Columbus; Cincinnati; Indianapolis; and Overland Park (Kansas).

-"Dick Clark's American Bandstand Theater" opened in Branson in April 2006, and nine months later, a new theater and restaurant entitled "Dick Clark's American Bandstand Music Complex" opened near Dolly Parton's Dollywood theme park in Pigeon Forge, Tennessee.
+"Dick Clark's American Bandstand Theater" opened in Branson in April 2006, and nine months later, a new theater and restaurant titled "Dick Clark's American Bandstand Music Complex" opened near Dolly Parton's Dollywood theme park in Pigeon Forge, Tennessee.

 From 1979 to 1980, Clark reportedly owned the former Westchester Premier Theatre in Greenburgh, New York, renaming it the Dick Clark Westchester Theatre.